NativeScript/nativescript-cli/docs/man_pages/project/creation/create.md

 ### Arguments

 `<App Name>` is the name of project and must meet the requirements of each platform that you want to target.
-If not specified in the initial command, the NativeScript CLI will ask you for it afterwards.<% if(isConsole) { %> For more information about the `<App Name>` requirements, run `$ tns help create`.<% } %><% if(isHtml) { %> For projects that target Android, you can use uppercase or lowercase letters, numbers, and underscores.
+If not specified in the initial command, the NativeScript CLI will ask you for it afterwards.<% if(isConsole) { %> For more information about the `<App Name>` requirements, run `$ ns help create`.<% } %><% if(isHtml) { %> For projects that target Android, you can use uppercase or lowercase letters, numbers, and underscores.
 The name must start with a letter.
 For projects that target iOS, you can use uppercase or lowercase letters, numbers, and hyphens.
 <% } %>

 <% if(isHtml) { %>